-Boats anchors can be expensive.
-I've seen more than one recommendation that you carry more than one boat anchor.
+Boat anchors can be expensive.
+I've seen many recommendations that you carry more than one boat anchor.
 That makes boat anchors twice as expensive.
 For your main anchor, I definitely recommend you have a real, store-bought anchor.
 As a secondary anchor though, or just as a fun project, you can make a boat anchor for yourself.

 This boat anchor would be only for a smaller boat, under 20 feet.